Git and Atom v.1.33

-In this tutorial we will not cover all the aspects of using git.
-It's very complex and powerfull tool with tons of in-depth tutorials and books written about it.
-What we are aiming at is providing a short and easy way to contribute to tutorials and translations.
+We'll not cover all the aspects of using git in this tutorial.
+There are lots of in-depth tutorials and books written about this tool and what we're aiming at is providing a short and easy way to contribute to tutorials and translations.

 Since all the modifications will happen on your local machine, you need to install git to be able to send your changes as well as sync changes of others.
 Depending on your platform the ways to install git may vary so check the link above or refer to your platform specific documentation.